Ravi-Raj-Kumawat/Ravi-Raj-Kumawat/README.md

 # Ravi Raj Kumawat
 Hello!
 I'm a second year undergraduate at IIT Delhi.
 I am currently exploring various programming topics.
-My skills include programming languages like C++, Python, Java and good knowlege of Data Structures and Algorithms.
+My skills include programming languages like C, C++, Python, Java and good knowlege of Data Structures and Algorithms.
 Always ready to be a part of related programming projects.